The Ultimate Guide to Subpoena Service in Boston: Ensuring Legal Compliance

 Q: What happens if the recipient refuses to accept the subpoena?

-A: If the recipient refuses to accept the subpoena, the process server can leave it at their home or place of business with a responsible adult or attempt to serve them through substituted service.
+A: The process server can leave it with a responsible adult at their home or business, or attempt substituted service.

 Q: Can a subpoena be served by mail in Massachusetts?